-Impact Grants to programs designed to drive change around UWRC's Strategies for Change.
-Programs must be located in Cabell, Lincoln, Mason and/or Wayne counties in West Virginia or Lawrence County, Ohio.
+Impact Grants are awarded to programs designed to drive change around UWRC's Strategies for Change.
+Programs must be located in Cabell, Lincoln, Mason and/or Wayne counties in West Virginia or Gallia and/or Lawrence Counties, Ohio.

-All organizations requesting safety net funding for must complete a Letter of Intent (LOI).
+All organizations requesting impact grant funding must complete a Letter of Intent (LOI).
 If this is a collaborative effort, the lead 501(c)3 organization should complete the LOI.
 Applicants meeting the required criteria will be notified by email, at which point the organization will be invited to submit a full grant application.

-Grant Range: \$7,500 to \$35,000 Grant Term: July 01 - June 30
+Grant Range: \$7,500 to \$35,000